 We are now ready to give a uniqueness statement for the representation of an $\alpha$-small fibration as a pullback of ${p_\alpha} \colon \UUt \to \UU$: we define the space of such representations, and show that it is contractible.

 In fact, we work a bit more generally.
-For any fibrations $q, p$, we define a space $\PP_{q,p}$ of representations of $p$ as a pullback of $q$; and we show that $p$ is univalent exactly when for any $q$, $\PP_{q,p}$ is either empty or contractible.
+Given fibrations $q$, $p$, we define a space $\PP_{q,p}$ of representations of $q$ as a pullback of $p$; and we show that a fibration $p$ over a Kan base is univalent exactly when for every $q$, $\PP_{q,p}$ is either empty or contractible.

 Let $p \colon E \to B$ and $q \colon Y \to X$ be fibrations.
 We define a functor